-This helmet is equipped with a double-patented innovation: Visor +.
+This helmet is equipped with a double-patented innovation: Visor +.mask or visor: the choice is yours!

 MIPS® technology reduces rotational energy from an impact and limits the risk of brain injury.